 The Sterling team has been tracking a developing story originally aired on CBS New York that’s bringing Nassau County to the forefront of laws governing background checks in the Hospitality industry.
 Nassau County could very well be the first jurisdiction in the nation to mandate criminal background checks for hotel employees if a new proposal is passed by Nassau Lawmakers.
 Following closely are Florida, Pennsylvania, and Arizona, where lawmakers are considering similar legislation.

-While some hotel chains and properties carry out background checks of prospective employees as a matter of company policy, currently it is not required by law and is completely voluntary.
+While some hotel chains and properties carry out background checks of prospective employees as a matter of company policy, currently it is not required by law and is completely voluntary and uncommon.
+Certain checks, like a check for outstanding warrants, could be valuable to a hotel though.
 With the majority of accommodation services falling under the private industry status, such checks remain inconsistent, sporadic, and are carried out only when mandated by the hotel’s management, if at all.

 From the employees’ perspective, there are some good measures in place.
 The American Hotel & Lodging Association’s (AHLA) 5-Star promise, announced last year, provides a great industry precedent for employee protection and safety from external threats, including offensive guests and criminals.
 However, from the guests’ perspective, the question remains:

 Does the hotel I’m staying in have the right measures in place to background check potential employees or to monitor existing ones?